Rules and procedures for housing society elections in India

 5 Last day of withdrawal of nomination 4 days in advance of elections

-6 Final voter list 4 days in advance of elections The final list to be put up on notice board.
-Generally, it should include Flat number, Owner / voter name, Email ID and Mobile number.
+6 Final voter list 4 days in advance of elections The final list to be put up on the notice board.
+Should include Flat number, Owner / voter name, Email ID, and Mobile number.

-9 Voting link / location Day of election In case of Online voting – Link, user ID, voting process (it is better to send this 24 hrs in advance)
+9 Voting link / location Day of election In case of online voting – Link, user ID, voting process (it is better to send this 24 hours in advance).

 Voting on resolutions during Annual General Meeting (AGM) and Extraordinary General Meeting (EGM)